Plakoto: Rules

 In Plakoto a piece can only be moved to an open point.
 An open point is the one that is not occupied by two or more opposing pieces.
 The numbers cast after rolling the two dice represent separate moves.
 For example, if a player rolls 4 and 2, she may move a piece four spaces to an open point and a second piece two spaces to an open point.
 A player may also combine the casts and move a single piece a total of six spaces to an open point — the precondition for this single move is that the intermediate point (four or two spaces from the starting point) must also be open.

 Doublets

 Doublets in Plakoto are played twice.
 For example, a roll of 3-3 means that the player can use the three's four times.
 Whenever possible the player must use both numbers of a roll and all four numbers in the case he throws a doublet in rolling the dice.

 Pinning

 Hitting is not allowed in Plakoto.
-In its place, if a player lands on a point occupied by a single opposing piece, the opponent's piece is pinned and cannot be moved until the pinning player moves his piece.
-A block is created by two pieces of a player lying on a point or one of his pieces pinning the opponent's piece.
+Instead, if a player lands on a point occupied by a single opponent's piece, he places the piece on top of the opponent's and pins it.
+A pinned piece may not be moved.
+Pinning a piece already used for pinning is not allowed.
+Two of your pieces on a point, or one of your pieces used for pinning an opponent's piece, create an anchor, a blocked point on which the opponent cannot land or touch down.